 You may request an extension if you know you will not be able to file on time.
-If you request an extension to file your 2022 calendar year tax return, your due date is October 15, 2023.
-Because October 15, 2023 falls on a weekend, you have until Monday, October 16, 2023 to timely file your 2022 tax return.
+If you request an extension to file your 2023 calendar year tax return, your due date is October 15, 2024 to timely file your 2023 tax return.